YueLu0116/Self-Learning/Language/Cpp/cpp-faq.md

      }
      ```

-   - access: unnamed namespaces are accessible within the file they're created in, as if you had an implicit using-clause to them.
+   - access: **unnamed namespaces are accessible within the file they're created in**, as if you had an implicit using-clause to them.

    - other usages: Putting methods in an anonymous namespace prevents you from accidentally violating the One Definition Rule, allowing you to never worry about naming your helper methods the same as some other method you may link in.